OctopusDeploy/blog/blog/2022-09/octopus-release-2022-q3/index.md

 We have hundreds of customers using Config as Code in Octopus, including StackOverflow and Recruit Wizard.

-*“Config as Code allowed us to create our desired workflow for every kind of change we made.
-It brought to life the most valuable part of version controlling deployments, which is the iteration process (via branching) that it allows users to have”.*
+> Config as Code allowed us to create our desired workflow for every kind of change we made.
+It brought to life the most valuable part of version controlling deployments, which is the iteration process (via branching) that it allows users to have.
+>

-**Chris Hunt, Staff Site Reliability Engineer - Stack Overflow**
+> *Chris Hunt, Staff Site Reliability Engineer - Stack Overflow*

-*“Branching in Config as Code allows us to make changes to the deployment process alongside our code changes.
-This is an absolute game-changer, especially as we add more and more engineers to the team”.*
+> Branching in Config as Code allows us to make changes to the deployment process alongside our code changes.
+This is an absolute game-changer, especially as we add more and more engineers to the team.
+>

-**Ben Macpherson, CTO - Recruit Wizard**
+> *Ben Macpherson, CTO - Recruit Wizard*

 ## ServiceNow change management without friction